 - Road work contractors or maintenance crews: When a work zone is poorly marked, leaves debris, creates abrupt pavement edges, or fails to use safe temporary traffic control.

-In some cases, liability is shared.
-New York follows comparative fault rules, so identifying every responsible party and the role each one played can directly affect the strength and value of the claim.
-If you are not sure who may be responsible, we can review the crash report and walk you through the possibilities based on how the collision happened.
+New York follows comparative fault rules, so identifying every responsible party can directly affect the value of the claim.
+If you are not sure who may be responsible, we can review the crash report and walk you through the possibilities.

 Serious Injuries Caused by Motorcycle Crashes